mueprecious-stack/E-Commerce-Performance/README.md

 2. Creating measures using DAX functions to represent KPIs
 3. Visualization of KPIs and graphical representation of trends and performance.
 4. Dashboarding

+### Dashboard Overview
+This dashboard summarizes monthly sales, profit margins, regional, category, and product performance, and customer segmentation and purchase behaviour, with slicers for detailed analysis.